rreusser/trains-and-trails/src/pages/mount-tam-golden-gate-loop/index.md

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="7.6"></span>
 ![A rocky section of the Temelpa trail which overlooks the Bay Area](mount-tam-golden-gate-loop-080-md.jpg)

-A rocky section and the first sweeping views of the Bay Area hinted that the top is already close.
+A rocky section and the first sweeping views of the Bay Area hinted that the top was already close.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="7.75"></span>
 ![Looking back down the Temelpa trail, switchbacks cut across the hill](mount-tam-golden-gate-loop-090-md.jpg)